Pinnacle-Technology-Inc/Morelia/docs/source/command_ref.rst

      - EVENT LOW CURRENT
      - U8
      - Indicates a low current status on one or more of the LED channels.
 U8 bitmask indicates which channels have low current.
 Bit 0 = Ch0, Bit 1 = Ch1.

+The ``SET STIMULUS`` and ``GET STIMULUS`` command arguments/return values are more complex than others.
+In order to make sense of the arguments/response, see the following table.

+.. list-table:: SET/GET STIMULUS command format.
+   :header-rows: 1
+   :widths: auto

+   * - Index
+     - Type
+     - Name
+     - Description

+   * - 0
+     - U8
+     - Channel
+     - The channel for the stimulus, either 0 or 1.

+   * - 2
+     - U16
+     - Stimulus Period, ms portion
+     - The period (time between pulses) of the stimulus event in ms. Added with the us portion gives the total period.

+   * - 3
+     - U16
+     - Stimulus Period, us portion
+     - The sub-ms portion of the period.
+Added with the ms portion gives the total period.

+   * - 4
+     - U16
+     - Stimulus Width, ms portion
+     - The width of each stimulus pulse, in ms. Added with the us portion gives the total width.
+Note that if biphasic stimulation is configured for this channel, the total width cannot be greater than half the period.

+   * - 5
+     - U16
+     - Stimulus Width, us portion
+     - The sub-ms portion of the pulse width.
+Added with the ms portion gives the total period.
+Biphasic restriction applies to total of ms + us portions.

+   * - 6
+     - U32
+     - Stimulus Repeat Count
+     - The number of stimulus pulses to perform.

+   * - 7
+     - U8
+     - Config Flags
+     - Config Flags byte.
+See :doc:`8480 documentation </stimulus>` for format.